dlosch/bld/README.md

 ### common pain points

 Your output folders can grow big easily.
 Even with tooling from the dotnet SDK or msbuild itself, it is not always straightforward to clean (outdated) build output or publishing folders.
-Creating small proof of concept projects, having agentic coding tools create small projects, or even upgrading the target framework of your projects from .net8.0 to .net10.0 can leave you with obsolete build artifacts which dotnet clean won't delete anymore.
+Creating small proof of concept projects, having agentic coding tools create small projects, or even upgrading the target framework of your projects from .net8.0 to .net10.0 can leave you with obsolete build artifacts which are either not straightforward to delete or which msbuild or dotnet clean won't delete anymore.

 ### what does it do?